ANBadawy/NLP_Project/ReadMe.md

     - Logistic Regression achieved the best balance between precision and recall after tuning, reflected in its macro average F1-score.
     - Random Forest performed comparably to Logistic Regression but with slightly lower F1-scores for the minority class.
     - XGBoost demonstrated strong precision, making it ideal for cases where minimizing false positives is critical.
 However, it struggled to improve recall even after tuning.

+# Conclusion
+The results reveal the performance of three models—Logistic Regression, Random Forest, and XGBoost—on a binary classification task, evaluated before and after hyperparameter tuning.
+The key metrics are precision, recall, F1-score, and macro average, focusing on the model's ability to balance performance across both classes (majority and minority).

+- Before tuning, Logistic Regression achieved reasonable performance but struggled with recall for the minority class.
+Random Forest showed slightly better balance, but XGBoost demonstrated superior precision for the minority class at the cost of recall.
+- After tuning, all models improved in terms of macro average metrics, with Logistic Regression and Random Forest achieving better recall for the minority class.
+XGBoost, while maintaining high precision, showed the highest macro average precision but faced challenges in recall for the minority class.